Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Stephanie Lucas almost 4 years ago
+Stephanie Lucas over 4 years ago

 I support reconsideration, and therefore oppose the tentative budget.
 Phoenix is a city that appreciates peace and civility and open engagement in dialogue at a time of crisis.
 This is that moment.
 Like cities across the country, we can press pause, reassess, and rethink avenues our funding can be spent to benefit our citizens now and in the future.
 Let's be a positive example in the Southwest and reallocate funding to benefit mental health & youth programs.
 The CRB and OAT must be fully funded.